 Designate Spaces for Chill Time

 You can make sleep even more appealing by setting up boundaries.
 Even when you are at home, boundaries can still be made.
 When you have children, designate a place where they can have school and play.
 You can also dedicate a table for work or study.

 When you want to surf the web, scroll through social media, or have some leisure time, create a space for that too.
-With these spaces, you end up keeping your bed as an area for sleep alone.
-Obviously this can be tricky in smaller homes, but try to avoid your bed for anything except sleep.
+With these spaces, you end up keeping your bed as an area for sleeping alone.
+This can be tricky in smaller homes, but try to avoid your bed for anything except sleep.

-When you finally have your chill out time, maybe try something that gives you a stronger feeling of satisfaction.
+When you finally have your chill-out time, maybe try something that gives you a stronger feeling of satisfaction.
 Scrolling endlessly through social media or mindlessly watching Netflix might feel good, but it only gives you shorter forms of pleasure.
 That’s why you always feel the need for more of it.
 Likewise, the blue light exposure you get from the displays of your devices prevents the secretion of melatonin which can negatively affect your body’s circadian rhythm.

 Revenge bedtime procrastination is a toxic habit that hopefully doesn’t stick around for too long.
 At some point, all of us will have to return to normal sleep patterns for the sake of our health and survival.

-Maybe it’s a sign to make some changes in your life, if you find the only time you have for yourself is when you’re supposed to be sleeping.
-Carve out time for you, find joy in the ordinary things and hey, maybe it’s time for a career change if it’s your job giving you strife?
+Maybe it’s a sign to make some changes in your life if you find the only time you have for yourself is when you’re supposed to be sleeping.
+Carve out time for yourself, find joy in the ordinary things and hey, maybe it’s time for a career change if it’s your job giving you strife.